molgenis/molgenis-frontend/doc/adr/0004-molgenis-core-apps.md

 ```

 The Unpkg JavaScript frontend apps all include their own package configuration,
-release cycle, build tools and testsuites; glued together in the Nginx proxy.
+versioning, release cycles, build tools and testsuites; glued together in the
-In theory, by separating parts of the frontend application in packages, some
+Nginx [proxy config](https://github.com/molgenis/molgenis-frontend/blob/master/docker/proxy-config/proxy.d/frontend/stable.conf).
+In theory, by splitting the frontend application in
-form of compartmentalization between components and application parts is
+loose packages, some form of compartmentalization between components and
+application parts is being enforced through separate versioning.
+In practice
-enforced.
-In practice, it seems to lead to some problematic issues:
+however, it leads to some problematic issues, which mostly have to do with a

-* Toolchains become out-of-date and out-of-sync
-* Frontend styling and layout is inconsistent between apps
-* Slow app experience due to sub-optimal use of Vue-router (page reloads when unnecessary)
-* Inconsistent/mixed use of urls (routes & hardcoded paths)
-* Uncommon UX-patterns due to the lack of shareable components; components that
+lack of DRY:

+* Sub-optimal build tools - too many toolchains to maintain
+* Incomplete fixes - changes may well be beyond app boundaries
+* Inconsistent html & styling - app boundaries discourage consistency refactoring
+* Poor app performance - excessive bundle size, unnecessary page-reloads(Vue-router)
-should only be sharable within the context of molgenis core apps (e.g. no components-library)
+* Inconsistent UX - lack of component reuse within the context of molgenis core apps
-* Fixes are applied partially, due to release-cycles and dependencies that discourage applying them beyond one app

-As a result, features take longer than necessary to implement and quality
+As a result, features take longer to implement and quality decreases.
+By
-suffers.
-By incrementally merging core apps together, we would be able to
+incrementally merging core apps together, we would be able to gradually reduce
-gradually reduce the amount of packaging and versioning, making it easier to
+the amount of required packaging and versioning, making the release process
-keep the build toolchain up-to-date and develop the frontend from a more
+easier.
+Also, we would be able to keep build tools up-to-date and optimize the
-holistic perspective.
-At the same time, users and E2E tests will benefit from
-a faster app, due to maintaining state between views.
+app for better performance for its user anad and E2E tests.

+Th and develop the
+frontend from a more holistic perspective.

 ## Decision